clark800/hget/README.md

       -a <user:pass>  add http basic authentication header -b <body>       set the body of the request
       -u <path>       upload file as request body
-      -f              force https connection even if it is insecure -c <path>       use the specified CA cert file or directory -i <path>       set the client identity certificate
+      -z              request a gzip compressed response and output gzip file -f              force https connection even if it is insecure -c <path>       use the specified CA cert file or directory -i <path>       set the client identity certificate